Edexcel A-Level Further Maths

 Pure Maths: Proof, Complex Numbers, Matrices, Further algebra and functions, Further calculus, Further vectors, Polar coordinates, Hyperbolic functions, Differential equations.

 Decision: Algorithms, Graph Theory, Route Theory, Critical Path Analysis, Graphical Linear Programming, Simplex.

 Mechanics: Momentum and impulse, Work, energy and power, Elastic strings and springs and elastic energy, Elastic collisions.

 Pure maths consists of 2 exam papers, 1 hour 30 mins each, 75 marks each.

-Paper 1 and Paper 2 may contain questions on any topics from the Pure Mathematics content.
-Calculators can be used in the assessment
+Paper 1 and Paper 2 may contain questions on any topics from the Further Core maths content.
+Students must answer all questions.
+Calculators can be used in the assessment.

 Homework Policy: Homework is a mixture of exam practice on paper and using the Integral Maths website.